stenzek/duckstation/dep/rcheevos/README.md

 Not all structures defined by **rcheevos** can be created via the public API, but are exposed to allow interactions beyond just creation, destruction, and testing, such as the ones required by UI code that helps to create them.

+**NOTE**: development occurs on the _develop_ branch, which is set as the default branch in GitHub so newly opened PRs will request to be merged into the _develop_ branch.
+When integrating **rcheevos** into your project, we recommend using the _master_ branch, which corresponds to the last official release, and minimizes the risk of encountering a bug that has been introduced since the last official release.

 ## API

 An understanding about how achievements are developed may be useful, you can read more about it [here](https://docs.retroachievements.org/developer-docs/).